docker-archive/dcus-hol-2016/docker-cloud/Lab_4-Docker_Cloud.md

 ## What is Docker Cloud?

-Docker Cloud is the best way to deploy and manage Dockerized applications.
+Docker Cloud is a SaaS-based service for deploying and managing Dockerized applications.
 Docker Cloud makes it easy for you to manage and deploy the full spectrum of applications, from single container apps to distributed microservices stacks, to any cloud or on-premises infrastructure.

 ## <a name="prerequisites"></a>Prerequisites